 Control of the investments passes to the child when they turn 18, however the money is locked away until retirement age (usually after 55).
 At this point there will be a few ways to take the pension.

-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+This information is not a personal recommendation for any particular product, service or course of action.
+If you are unsure about the suitability of a Junior SIPP for your personal circumstances, you should speak to an authorised financial adviser.

 Your Junior SIPP checklist

 Please print, complete and post the Junior SIPP form below.

 - Bank or building society details of everyone who intends to pay into the Junior SIPP

 - The code or name of any investments in the Junior SIPP